Why choose this programme?

 Making an application

-Each year, we will support five MBChB undergraduate students onto the three-year programme, with the approval of your intercalation team.
+We will support four students onto the three-year programme - which begins at the end of September - with the approval of your intercalation team.

 We are looking for candidates who are seeking to drive new innovations in clinical care and research.

-Follow the information below, and ensure you submit all the required documents.
+Follow the information below to apply and ensure you submit all the required documents.
 References can be emailed separately if they are not available to submit immediately (see below).

 For the funding sources section on the online application form: